-Monitoring data are collected at the monitoring locations for each GDE to establish baseline conditions and to implement mitigation actions if mining-related impacts are observed.
-Monitoring data include:
+Data are collected at the monitoring locations for each GDE to establish baseline conditions, document temporal changes, and implement mitigation actions if mining-related impacts are observed.
+Monitoring data include the following:

 - Groundwater level

 - Groundwater pressure

 - Surface water level

-- Presence of water
+- Presence of water (Inundation sensors)

-- Presence of flow
+- Flow rate

 - Extent of saturated reach

-- Phreatophyte area
+- Phreatophyte area (ground-based inventory or remote sensing)

 - Local/regional precipitation

 Not all data types are relevant to all GDEs, and therefore are not required for all GDEs.
-Types of monitoring data required for collection at each GDE are based on the attributes of the GDE and the types of data that can be collected at the GDE.
+Types of monitoring data required are based on the attributes of the GDE and the types of data that can be collected at the GDE.
 For example, monitoring the type and area of phreatophytes is required for all GDEs that have noted phreatophytic plants, but it is not part of the Monitoring Plan for GDEs that do not currently support phreatophyte communities.
 Monitoring data requirements for each GDE are listed in Table 2.

-To document compliance with this Mitigation and Monitoring Plan, all monitoring data will be submitted to the Forest Service on an annual basis consistent with the final Forest Service permit conditions.
-Monitoring reports will include all data and analysis from the prior quarter, climatic information, and trigger levels implemented.
-Submittal of this information to a regulatory agency places it in the public record where it is available for review.
-The Tonto National Forest updates its website for the Resolution Copper Mine with new developments available at https://www.resolutionmineeis.us and may place final reviewed and accepted reports on the website.
+To document compliance with this Mitigation and Monitoring Plan, all monitoring data will be submitted to the United States Forest Service (USFS) on an annual basis consistent with the final USFS permit conditions.
+Monitoring reports will include all data and analysis from the prior year, climatic information, and trigger levels reached.
+Once the reports have been reviewed by the USFS, final monitor reports can be uploaded to the Resolution Copper Website and available for public use and review.

-3.3 Mitigation
+3.3 Mitigation Triggers

-This plan specifies criteria for each GDE (Table 2) that will require RC to initiate further monitoring and/or mitigation (Table 3).
-A chart illustrating the decision-making process is shown in Figure 4.
+This plan specifies criteria for each GDE that will require RC to initiate mitigation (Table 3).
+Five trigger types have been identified to initiate mitigation.